-What do you do when you have high-interest rate credit card balances and bad credit?
+Here’s a bit of a catch-22.
+What can you do when you have high-interest rate credit card balances and bad credit?

 Sounds like a really bad combination, but it may not be as terrible as it appears.
 Most consumers with poor credit will typically look for outside help when trying to solve their credit woes.

-Whether it’s attempting to open a new credit card to transfer the balance, or enlisting a credit counseling company for assistance, the best offers are actually often found right beneath your nose.
+Whether it’s attempting to open a new credit card to transfer the balance, or enlisting a credit counseling company for assistance.
+But some of the best offers are often found right beneath your nose.

 Look at Offers with Current Credit Card Providers